import casadi as cs

 from casadi import nlpsol, integrator

-from casadi import vertcat, linspace, inf
+from casadi import vertcat, linspaceA Chemical Plant MPC

 Foreword

-Working with CasADi requires a minimal introduction to its data types.
-The package provides a symbolic class SX to enable algorithmic differentiation throught the construction of computational graphs.
+Working with CasADi requires a brief introduction to its data types.
+The package provides a symbolic class SX to enable algorithmic differentiation through the construction of computational graphs.
 It can be used to build expressions which can be later evaluated through the use of Function objects.
 Numerical data returned from solvers is found in dense matrix format DM.
 Other functions imported from casadi are related to problem solution and vector concatenation vertcat and are discussed in their context of usage.

 Preliminary implementation